instantusername/instant-username-search/README.md

 - Design improvements: [Emirhan K. Kösem](https://github.com/KemalEmirhan)
 - Translations in Catalan and Spanish: [Aniol Pagès](https://github.com/aniolpages)
 - Translation in French: [Régis Enguehard](https://github.com/regisenguehard)
-- Translations in Russian and Ukrainian: My friend Tanya from Ukraine.
+- Translations in Russian and Ukrainian: My friends Tanya and Ira from Ukraine.
 - Translation in Chinese: My co-workers at Huawei.

 See the [contributors page](https://github.com/umutcanbolat/instant-username-search/graphs/contributors) for more details.